 Dried dates are another rich source of protein giving about 2.4 grams for every 100 grams consumed.
 In addition to being a healthy snack, you also get to boost your potassium intake by eating dates.

 Simple ways to include them in your diet: Dates are a snack that you can easily carry around and eat them whole whenever you get a few minutes.
 You can also have them with milk to increase your protein intake.

 Prunes are good to consume daily.
 Since they are dry fruits, you should limit their intake as they are high in sugar.
-For every 100 grams of prunes you eat, you get 2.2 grams of proteins.
+For every 100 grams of prunes you eat, you get 2.2 grams of protein.

 Prunes also contain trace amounts of fiber.
-In addition to the protein content, prunes also have polyphenols which are known to help reduce the risk of cancer, as well as being good for the heart.
+In addition to the protein content, prunes also have polyphenols, which are known to help reduce the risk of cancer, as well as being good for the heart.